-You can connect to the PC port using your USB cable or to your AUX port using a special ATS supplied cable from your PC.
-By using a communication software such as Microsoft ® HyperTerminal or Symantec's Procomm Plus and the serial settings "baud: 9600, no parity, 8 data bits, 1 stop bit" or "baud: 57600, no parity, 8 data bits, 1 stop bit" you can monitor the data that is sent out.
+You can connect to the PC/CLONE from your PC using your offload cable.
+By using a communication software such as Microsoft ® HyperTerminal or Symantecs Procomm Plus and the serial settings haud: 9600, no parity, 8 data bits, 1 stop bit+or haud: 57600, no parity, 8 data bits, 1 stop bit+you can monitor the data that is sent out.
 This data comes out in a compressed format that if using GOES is the same as that you will see when downloading your data from NESDIS or if using the RDP is a compressed format that when uncompressed is the same as your normal offloaded data.